 There are pros and cons to spaying or neutering your Black Labradoodle.
 Ultimately, the decision is up to you and your veterinarian.

 Some people choose to spay or neuter their Black Labradoodles because it can help reduce aggression and roaming behaviors.
 Additionally, spaying or neutering can help your Black Labradoodle live a longer and healthier life.

 On the other hand, some people choose not to spay or neuter their Black Labradoodles because they want their dog to retain its natural instincts.
-Additionally, Black Labradoodles who have not been spayed or neutered may be more likely to mark their territory.
+Additionally, unspayed or unneutered Black Labradoodles may have a higher tendency to mark their territory.

 When should I spay or neuter my Black Labradoodle?

 If you do decide to spay or neuter your Black Labradoodle, the best time to do it is between 6 and 18 months of age.

 Black Labradoodles are intelligent dogs that love to please their owners.
 That makes them relatively easy to train.
 However, all dogs need patience and consistency during training.
 Be sure to use positive reinforcement techniques such as treats and praise to help your Black Labradoodle learn quickly.

 Here are a few tips to help you train your Black Labradoodle: